pydio/pydio-doc-admin-guide/1_installation_guide.md

-This section covers the full installation process of Pydio.
+This section covers the full installation process of Pydio 8.

 [:summary]